EvanForsythe/BB485/week08.md

 ### <ins>**Differential expression**</ins> <a name="diff"></a>

+Differential expression analyses can point to genes that are upregulated or downregulated in cells/tissues/environments/etc

 ![trans16](/Images/Week08/trans16.png)

 ### <ins>**Gene co-expression networks**</ins> <a name="net"></a>

+Co-expression networks identify pairs of genes that show correlated expression across a variety of cells/tissues/environments/etc. Co-expression is a good indicator that two proteins interact with eachother.

 ![trans17](/Images/Week08/trans17.png)

 ## <ins>**Tutorial assignment**</ins> <a name="tut"></a>

+For the tutorial assignment, setup a new conda environment, which we'll use to perform RNA seq data on Thursday

+Install the following packages:
+- tophat2
+- cufflinks
+- DESeq2

 [Back to Top](#top)